Liquid anomalies and Fragility of Supercooled Antimony: Crystallization and crystal phases

-The A7 and A17 crystal structures are shown in Fig.~\ref{fig:crystallization and crystals}c.
+The A7 and A17 crystal structures are shown in Fig.~\ref{fig:crystallization and crystals}b-c.
 A7 is a rhombohedral phase with space group $R\overline{3}m$, which can be derived from a simple cubic lattice via a trigonal distortion along the [111] direction.
 Alternatively, it can be viewed as a pseudo-layered ABC stacking of hexagonal $\beta$-antimonene sheets, with significant interlayer chemical bonding \cite{akturk_single-layer_2015, xue_recent_2021}.
 A17, on the other hand, has space group $Cmce$ and consists of a pseudo-layered AB stacking of symmetric $\alpha$-antimonene.
 Both structures exhibit strong Peierls distortions, characterized by an alternation of short and long bonds along the direction of approximately collinear $p$ orbitals.
 In the A7 phase, the distortion takes place between the three shorter intra-bilayer bonds and the three inter-bilayer bonds with the second nearest neighbors.
 In the A17 phase, the distortion takes place between two shorter and two longer bonds parallel to the layer plane; the intra-bilayer short bond approximately perpendicular to the layer plane is not associated with a distortion, because the angle with the sixth nearest neighbor on the next bilayer is far from flat, being $120\degree$-$145\degree$.
-We present a detailed quantitative analysis of the distortions through the Angular-Limited Three-Body Correlation (ALTBC) in Appendix \ref{sec:app:structure}, and of the atomistic structure of these crystals at constant density in Section \ref{sec:liquid-anomalies}.
+We present a detailed quantitative analysis of the distortions through the Angular-Limited Three-Body Correlation (defined in Appendix~A of the SI) in Section \ref{sec:liquid-anomalies}.

-Having identified a hitherto unreported crystal structure for Sb, we study its relative stability compared to the A7 structure.
-We use direct crystal-liquid cohexistence simulations to determine the melting curves of the two crystals from the Clausius-Clapeyron equation \cite{kofke1993direct}.
-Results are shown in the $(P,T)$ diagram in Fig.\ref{fig:PT diagram}, while details are described in the Methods section.
-The melting curves cross at about $1~$atm, $822~$K: below this pressure, the A17 crystal is more stable than the A7 one.
-We determine a second point on the A17-A7 boundary line at $T=0$ by computing the A17-A7 enthalpy difference as a function of pressure for the relaxed crystal structures.
-We find a transition at $P^\mathrm{A17-A7}_\mathrm{AIMLP}=1.74~$GPa, which allows us to draw a sketch of the A17-A7 boundary in Fig.\ref{fig:PT diagram}.